cyclosm/cyclosm-cartocss-style/docs/INSTALL.md

 Getting started
 ===============

 This document describes how to manually configure your system for running CyclOSM.
+This guide is the recommended approach to run and develop CyclOSM.

-If you prefer quick, platform independent setup for a development environment, without the need to install and configure tools by hand, follow a Docker installation guide in [DOCKER.md](https://github.com/cyclosm/cyclosm-cartocss-style/blob/master/docs/DOCKER.md).
+> There is also a quick, platform independent setup for a development environment, without the need to install and configure tools by hand, follow a Docker installation guide in [DOCKER.md](https://github.com/cyclosm/cyclosm-cartocss-style/blob/master/docs/DOCKER.md).

 ## Requirements